valantonini/go-kaizen/README.md

 # go-kaizen
-snippets on my journey of learning to Go language
+snippets on my journey of learning the Go language

 ## run
 ```bash